<img alt="" src="https://secure.insightful-enterprise-intelligence.com/783141.png" style="display:none;">

 AI leverages machine learning algorithms to analyse vast datasets, identify patterns, and predict potential security risks.
 However, as these algorithms become more intricate and demanding, there arises a need for processing power that exceeds the capabilities of CPUs.

 As the primary strength of GPUs lies in their parallel processing capabilities, they can perform multiple calculations simultaneously.
-In threat detection, where time is of utmost importance, the ability of GPUs to handle massive parallel workloads enables faster analysis and response to potential security threats.
+In automated threat detection, where time is of utmost importance, the ability of GPUs to handle massive parallel workloads enables faster analysis and response to potential security threats.

 Evolution of Threat Detection